zolex/vom/README.md

 ## Examples

-The example from the above quickstart and more can be found in the [VOM Examples repository](https://github.com/zolex/vom-examples).
+The example from the quickstart and more can be found in the [VOM Examples repository](https://github.com/zolex/vom-examples).